Andorra Wedding Traditions

 - Catholic blessings combined with practical planning

-Modern adaptations (2020-2024) show 65% of pedida ceremonies include video calls for diaspora relatives, while 30% occurred virtually during COVID restrictions.
+Modern adaptations show many pedida ceremonies now include video calls for diaspora relatives, reflecting Andorra’s globally connected families.
 Urban families in Andorra la Vella often choose catered fusion cuisine, while rural parishes like Ordino maintain traditional home-cooked meals.
-Portuguese-influenced families (11% of population) frequently add cod dishes to the menu.
+Portuguese-influenced families frequently add cod dishes to the menu.

 Despedida de Solter/Soltera (Bachelor/Bachelorette Parties)